sibsankarb4/JenkinsFile-pipeline-deployed-openshift/README.md

 # JenkinsFile-pipeline-deployed-openshift
-Demo project for Jenkinsfile pipeline using Spring Boot deploin openshift
+Demo project for Jenkinsfile pipeline using Spring Boot deploy in openshift